Schlomon/Dash-Codelab-Tutorials/tools/site/codelabs/Using-DashJS-with-TypeScript-in-VSCode.md

 // declare a main function with business logic const main = async () => {
-  const client = await initClient() return "client initialzed sucessfully"
+  const client = await initClient() return "client initialized successfully"
   // we'll add more here in later steps
 }

-// call the main function, recieve a value on success or error on failure main()
+// call the main function, receive a value on success or error on failure main()
   .then(val => console.log("Success :) \n", val, "\n"))
   .catch(err => console.log("Fail :( \n", err, "\n"))
   .finally(() => process.exit());
 ```

-*Hint: To autofromat your TS code you can use one of the following shortcuts:*
+*Hint: To autoformat your TS code you can use one of the following shortcuts:*

 * Windows: `Shift` + `Alt` + `F`
 * Mac: `Shift` + `Option` + `F`